spacefortress3000/remote-GPIO/README.md

 First things first: if you have not enabled remote GPIO from RPi:s configurations, do it now!
 Hit the RPi's terminal and type `sudo raspi-config`.
 Go to Interface Options and select Remote GPIO.
 Enable remote GPIO.
 Finish.

 ### Things on your remote device (in this case a computer)
+This tool uses python3.
+If you haven't installed python3 on your computer do it!
+Install pip aswell.
+If you are lacking know-how try Google.
+1. Copy this repository and unzip it.
+2. If you are using Mac or Linux use Terminal.
+On Windows you may use PowerShell.
+3. type `pip install -r requirements.txt`
+4. Go to config.ini file and make the changes you want.
+Hotkeys are by default 1,2,3,...8.
+If you want to use time delay, type `True`.
+This put relay on for certain amount of milliseconds and then put it off.
+Change the amount of milliseconds in timedelaymillis.
+5. In config.ini change the host_ip to match RPi's IP.
+You may type `hostname -I` in RPi's terminal or SSH client to find the IP.
+6. Run the script by double-clicking the main.py script and control the relayboard with your key presses.
++ If you run in to an error, try typing `sudo pigpiod` in RPi's terminal or SSH client.